dkilcy/juno-saltstack/README.md

 ### Salt tools for OpenStack Juno

+This project **Deprecated** and no longer being actively maintained.
+OpenStack Kilo is out.
+See [dkilcy/kilo-saltstack](https://github.com/dkilcy/kilo-saltstack)

 Dependencies: [dkilcy/saltstack-base](https://github.com/dkilcy/saltstack-base)

 Install OpenStack Juno in a 3+ node architecture with neutron networking on CentOS 7.